rfgiusti/timebox/README.md

 To get TimeBox:

-1. Download the latest release of TimeBox <a href="https://github.com/rfgiusti/timebox/archive/master.zip">here</a>;
+1. Download the latest release of TimeBox <a href="https://github.com/rfgiusti/timebox/archive/master.zip">here</a>; or
-1. Download the desired version of TimeBox in the <a href="https://github.com/rfgiusti/timebox/releases">releases section</a>.
+1. Download the desired version of TimeBox from the <a href="https://github.com/rfgiusti/timebox/releases">releases section</a>.

 To install TimeBox on GNU/Linux: